Birding in Tasmania

-Forests still cover almost half of the island state of Tasmania, and the mix of heathlands, dry and wet eucalypt forests, and buttongrass moorlands provide diverse habitats for a range of species, including 12 endemic species.
+Forests still cover almost half of the island state of Tasmania, and the mix of heathlands, dry and wet eucalypt forests, and buttongrass moorlands provides diverse habitats for a wide range of species – including 12 Tasmanian endemic birds.

-Full Day Tour to Bruny Island – from Hobart
+Full Day Birding Tour to Bruny Island - from Hobart

-There is also the option of your guide driving you to Cape Bruny, which offers spectacular views of the rugged coastline and Southern Ocean (next stop Antarctica!), and the chance of seeing the Tawny-crowned Honeyeater.
+Time permitting, your guide may also drive you to Cape Bruny for sweeping views of the Southern Ocean (next stop: Antarctica!) and a chance of encountering Tawny-crowned Honeyeater.

 Private tour – departs any day, subject to availability of birding guide.